 A sick fish will instinctively break away from the group and try to find shelter elsewhere in a secluded part of the pond.
 Fish with parasites or infections may start acting strangely, often sluggishly, and become very uninterested with food.

-If you notice a sudden change in behavior which is accompanied by your fish hiding regularly, you can treat them for both infections and parasites to be on the safe side.
+If you notice a sudden change in behavior that is accompanied by your fish hiding regularly, you can treat them for both infections and parasites to be on the safe side.
 Common parasites, including flukes and tapeworms, can be treated safely with Aqua Meds Prazi treatment.
-Bacterial infections can be remedied with a wide-range treatment which helps improve the fishes immune system and promotes recovery.
+Bacterial infections can be remedied with a wide-range treatment which helps improve the fish’s immune system and promotes recovery.
 We recommend API Pond MELAFIX for both new and mature fish to treat infections such as eye cloud, fungus, and fin/tail rot.

 Treating for infections and parasites is a big part of fish keeping, and is usually something pond owners will perform every winter and spring for optimal health.
-These kinds of treatments also work well after a predator attack to help improve recovery and prevent open wounds becoming infected.
+These kinds of treatments also work well after a predator attack to help improve recovery and prevent open wounds from becoming infected.
 Most treatments contain natural active ingredients and will not harm or stress your fish, so you can use them safely on a regular basis if needed.

 Step 6: Improve Aeration and Filtration

 Stagnant water with low oxygen content or a poorly filtered pond makes for very unhappy pond fish!
 If fish are hiding or don’t want to know, it could be that they’re trying to tell you something is wrong with the water.
-Both goldfish and koi need plenty of oxygen to thrive, and will become slow and even sick when levels get to low.
+Both goldfish and koi need plenty of oxygen to thrive, and will become slow and even sick when levels get too low.
 Oxygen is also needed for beneficial bacteria to break down harmful substances before they can build up and become a danger to fish.

 As well as this, ponds need a good filtration system, and sometimes the eco-system can be improved simply with better filter media or additional bacteria to supplement the process.
 If you have many fish in your pond, you should also ensure your filter box is large for effective filtration.
-As a general rule, you cannot ‘over filter’ a pond, so the bigger the better in terms of fish keeping!
+As a general rule, you cannot “over filter” a pond, so the bigger the better in terms of fish keeping!